 If you are going to rent bikes, don’t forget to check your front and back lights.
 Apparently, the police in Ljubljana is very strict regarding this.
 In fact, they can test your level of alcohol for cycling.
 And if you are cycling drunk, you lose your driving license (yes, your car driving license!).
-So, if you are going drive and cycle, no drinks!
+So, if you are going to drive and cycle, no drinks!
 And if you are going to drink, call us!!

 Public transport in Ljubljana

 If you are in the centre, tired or want a ride, you can call the number you see in one of the electric minibus going around known as Kavalir, or “gentleman”.
 They are the only authorised vehicle to go around the city centre and can take you, or anybody, wherever they need.
-This is a project of the mayor to help mainly the elderly when they are doing their food shopping or walking the around the town.
+This is a project of the mayor to help mainly the elderly when they are doing their food shopping or walking around the town.
 How thoughtful!

 Trains from Italy to Ljubljana

 If you are in Italy and want to visit Ljubljana, you have to head first to Trieste, at the Slovenian border, and then take one of the trains to the Slovenian capital.
-You can check the time-table for trains within Italy – for instance from Venice to Trieste – at Trenitalia’s website.
+You can check the timetable for trains within Italy – for instance from Venice to Trieste – at Trenitalia’s website.
 The route from Trieste to Ljubljana is made by Bahn company.

 Day trips from Ljubljana

 Slovenia is a rather small country and you can easily make day trips from Ljubljana.
-In fact if you have 2 or 3 days in Ljubljana, you should really spend the first day visiting its main tourist attractions (the ones we just listed here!), and the other two days for exploring its surroundings.
+In fact if you have 2 or 3 days in Ljubljana, you should really spend the first day visiting its main tourist attractions (the ones we just listed here!), and the other two days exploring its surroundings.

 For those short trips you can either join a tour such as the ones listed at Get Your Guide, or rent a car to go on your own.
 The Slovenian roads are very good and driving is a great way of getting around the country.
-You can compare car rental prices in Ljubljana here.
+You can compare HOMEPAGE, sorrycar rental prices in Ljubljana here.

 Even though you are actually a walking distance from pretty much everywhere, it’s better to choose an accommodation in Ljubljana’s city centre to be near its main tourist attractions.
-The problems is that Ljubljana is becoming a very tourist destination and the price of accommodation is getting more expensive too – more specifically in the city centre.
+The problem is that Ljubljana is becoming a very tourist destination and the price of accommodation is getting more expensive too – more specifically in the city centre.
 So you have to sort of weigh in what you need.